 309 Fort Dale Road, Greenville

 Your contributions through membership, research fees and publication purchases help us to maintain the research room and continue preserving the records of YOUR ancestors' lives.

 A researcher who only "surfs the Net" may never get to meet or know these amazing living resources who write stories for our quarterly, visit our research room, help us identify photographs and "lost" ancestors, and enjoy attending our meetings.
 Their family stories, knowledge and memories are priceless glimpses into the past.
 But you don't have to join our society just to meet people.
 The preservation of our Butler County heritage is an ongoing process -- especially necessary in today's world with the increasing deterioration of old cemeteries and churches, theft and damage of original records, and other modern stresses that are gradually destroying the past.
 You can share in our efforts to save that heritage by joining The Butler County Historical and Genealogical Society.
-"Free" Internet research is fantastic, but someone in every town, in every county, at every courthouse, church and cemetery, must constantly work to PRESERVE your ancestors' history.
-The dedicated volunteers of the Butler County Historical and Genealogical Society are doing just that, and they've been doing it for over forty years.
+"Free" Internet research is fantastic, but someone in every town, in every county, at every courthouse, church and cemetery, must constantly work to PRESERVE your ancestors' history at that location.
+The dedicated volunteers of the Butler County Historical and Genealogical Society are doing just that, and they've been doing it for over fifty years.

 The Butler County Historical & Genealogical Society